- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Does the specialist have a long-term treatment plan to help you get well and stay well?

 Putting Together a Treatment Team

-Research has demonstrated that the most effective way to treat an eating disorder is through a comprehensive team of health professionals that specialize in eating disorders.
+Research has demonstrated that the most effective way to treat an eating disorder is with a comprehensive team of health professionals that specialize in eating disorders.
 Since eating disorders are multi-faceted and involve varying complexities, such as nutritional imbalances, medical complications, and psychological issues, it is critical to have a team of professionals that can address each of these concerns.
 Working together to integrate treatments across disciplines yields the best results for eating disorder recovery.

 In order to establish a treatment team for your recovery, it is best to start with a primary care physician or licensed therapist who specializes in eating disorders.
 These professionals, who are knowledgeable about the process of treatment, can assess individual needs and refer to other health professionals as necessary, such as Registered Dietitians or Psychiatrists.
 Each specialist will collaborate together in working towards the central goal of healing and recovery from the eating disorder.

 Once you have found the professionals you will be working with and a core treatment team, it is helpful to devise a treatment and long-term recovery plan.
 Your treatment team, which will most likely include a family doctor, nutritionist, therapist, and psychiatrist, will work together with you to develop a plan that’s individualized in meeting your needs.
 Components of your treatment plan may include types of psychotherapy, eating disorder education, nutritional counseling, and medical monitoring.
 Your treatment team may ultimately recommend that you seek higher levels of care at residential or inpatient eating disorder centers before continuing outpatient treatment.